311 N. Fifth Street, Armitage Hall

 - Blanco, J., C. C. Tocaimaza-Hatch & P. N. García (2010).
 Imagina, Second Edition.
 Vista Higher Learning.
 Boston, MA.
 ISBN: 978-1-60576-092-6.
 [Contributing writer]

-- García, P. N. (Forthcoming, 2017).
-Promoting L2 in-Service Teachers’ Conceptual Development through Collaborative Dialogue.
+- García, P. N. (Forthcoming, December 2017).
+Promoting L2 in-Service Teachers’ Emocognitive Development through Collaborative Dialogue.
 In M. Haneda & H. Nassaji (Eds.)
 Language as social action: Multiple perspectives.
 Bristol, England: Multilingual Matters (Double-blind; peer-reviewed).

 - Rosborough, A., Buescher, K., Garcia, P. N., Hults, A., McCafferty, S., & Negueruela-Azarola (In preparataion).
 A Pedagogy with People Who Feel: Teaching and Learning World Languages in a Contradictory and Complex Educational Universe.
 To be submitted to the Harvard Educational Review.

 - García, P.N. (in preparation).
-Conscious Conceptual Manipulation at the core of L2 Conceptual Development: The case of Spanish por and para.
+Developing aspectual awareness through Conscious Conceptual Manipulation for spatial and temporal control in the L2.
 To be Submitted to Language Awareness.